ctvc-pt/workshop-cli/Documentation/HowToCopyRepoWorkshopToUsb.md

 5. Follow the on-screen instructions and complete the process.

 This will create a folder on your usb drive named `backupWorkshop-(table number)`.

+`Note:` If `copy_to_usb.bat` doesn't work and returns a Python error, it is likely because Python is not added to the environment variables.